TheExposedExpert/windows-power-states/README.md

 ### Test 6

-Tests 6 has exactly the same event IDs and event information as Test 5.
+Test 6 has exactly the same event IDs and event information as Test 5.

 #### Events before power state change